 1.Wear the right clothing

-Good footwear is essential for running and cycling in all weather, especially in wet and cold conditions.
-You should make sure you have good grip on your running shoes and if possible make sure that they are waterproof.
-During the colder months appropriate clothing is essential to manage the lower temperatures – wear layers that are warm but breathable, and can be added or removed easily.
-Also make sure that you are visible at night with Hi Viz clothing and lights.
+Good footwear is essential for running and cycling in all weather, but especially in wet and cold conditions.
+You should make sure you have good grip on your running shoes and, if possible, make sure that they are waterproof.
+During the colder months, appropriate clothing is essential to manage the lower temperatures.
+Wear layers that are warm but breathable, and can be added or removed easily.
+It is also advisable to ensure that you are visible at night with Hi Viz clothing and lights.
 A bit of additional storage in the form of a running rucksack or waist pack comes in handy.
-Same goes for cycling where packable waterproofs and other items of clothing need to be stored in back pockets, frame bags or paniers.
+Same goes for cycling.
+Lightweight waterproofs and other items of clothing can be stored in back pockets, frame bags or panniers.

 2. Prepare and maintain your clothing and equipment

-Jackets, shoes and other equipment can easily become wet and you’ll need a bit of forward planning to ensure that your favourite kit is clean and dry if you train regularly.
+Jackets, shoes and other equipment can easily become damp and damaged by unfavourable conditions.
+You’ll need a bit of forward planning to ensure that your favourite kit is clean and dry if you train regularly.
 Ensure your tyres have have good grip and consider having a couple of spares in the shed just in case.
-Choose your running and cycling routes based on lack of hazards like lack of lighting, leaves, standing water , heavy traffic and pot holes.
+Choose your running and cycling routes based on lack of hazards.
+For example aim for routes with good lighting, few fallen leaves, no standing water or ice, and minimal traffic and pot holes.

 3. Warm Up